plausible/docs/docs/metrics-definitions.md

 Shows the first page people view on your site.

+## Exit Pages

+Shows the last page people view on your site.

+## Exit Rate

+Shows how often people exit from a specific page.
+It's calculated as the number of exits divided by the number of total pageviews for that specific page.

 ## Countries

 Shows the list of countries your visitors are based in.